 Director Tom Hopper’s beautifully conceived film, The Danish Girl, begins and ends with artist Einar Wegener’s paintings of barren trees.
 The barrenness in these trees tells volumes about the lonely depletion of a self when the real self is split off and hidden.
-The story of artist Einar Wegener’s courageous transition from male to female, together with Eddie Redmayne’s tour de force performance as Lili Elbe, offers timely support to counteract the still current and often egregious misunderstanding and mistreatment the transgender population suffers.
+Artist Einar Wegener’s courageous transition from male to female, together with Eddie Redmayne’s tour de force performance as Lili Elbe, offers timely support to transgender struggles.
+And, the film serves to counteract the still current and often egregious misunderstanding and mistreatment of the transgender population.
 Yet as a psychoanalyst watching the film, I was rivetingly aware of how Lili’s emergence speaks to other identity struggles as well.

 A Hidden Self

-We all live with different parts of ourselves.
-Some of us, for different reasons or traumas in our histories, are more divided than others.
-When there’s been abuse, judgment or fear of judgment, or severe rejection, there is no other choice but to hide who we are and what we feel.
+Different parts of ourselves live in all of us.
+Some of us, for different reasons or traumas in our histories, live more divided than others.
+Abuse, judgment, fear of judgment, or severe rejection, often gives no other choice but to hide who we are and what we feel.
 Those feelings, the ones that seem unacceptable, weak, or certain to be judged, are hidden deep inside as if they don’t exist.
-In the most serious of situations, they become split off into autonomous personalities that carry the feelings (anger, terror, a traumatized self) that have no other place to go.
+In the most serious of situations, they split off into autonomous personalities.
+These alter selves carry feelings (anger, terror, a traumatized self) that have no other place to go.
 Sometimes there is a lost little child.
-Sometimes, as in Einar Wegener, the other self is a different gender.
+Sometimes, as in Einar Wegener, the other-self is a different gender.

 A Split & Barren Self

-When someone is necessarily split because of trauma or severe anxiety – the self that shows itself to the world is depleted and barren, stripped of much that is real.
+When trauma causes a split, the self that shows itself to the world is depleted and barren, stripped of much that is real.
 This is the case of anyone who must live in hiding.
-For Einar Wegener, we see the obvious reasons – the cruelty of a parent, and later the misdiagnosis (the accusations of aberrant behavior, delusional thinking, a perversion) by professionals who didn’t understand the nature of transsexual issues.
-Yet, it seems to me that in Wegener’s case, there was a more severe and unconscious division than merely hiding.
+Einar Wegener’s split resulted first from the cruelty of a parent.
+Later, he underwent misdiagnosis (accusations of aberrant behavior, delusional thinking, a perversion) by professionals who didn’t understand.
+This added additional trauma.
+Wegener wasn’t merely hiding, though.
+In his case, there was a more severe division of identity.

 I came into the theater to watch The Danish Girl knowing nothing about Lili Elbe’s story except what I’d seen in a trailer.
-As I watched Lili emerge, with such urgency that she forced herself into existence by overtaking and pushing Einar aside, I found myself thinking about Dissociative Identity Disorder, a diagnosis that until 1994 was known as Multiple Personality.
-Because I’ve worked with a number of patients with either a split in their personality or multiple selves, I was convinced by more than one scene in the film that a case of a dissociated self was what I was watching.
+With interest, I watched Lili emerge with such an urgency that she forced herself into existence, overtaking and pushing Einar aside.
+And, I couldn’t help but think about Dissociative Identity Disorder, a diagnosis that until 1994 was known as Multiple Personality.
+Because I’ve worked with a number of patients with either a split in their personality or multiple selves, I was convinced by more than one scene in The Danish Girl, a dissociated self was what I was watching.

 A Self, Trying To Be Known

-Horatia Harrod, in her December 8, 2015 piece in The Telegraph, “The Tragic True Story Behind The Danish Girl”, points to this struggle from her research.
-She tells us that sometimes Wegener felt there were two people in his body, each fighting for supremacy.
-As I watched The Danish Girl, I could see this struggle at various moments in the film, following the scene that set off Einar’s desire to continue to dress in women’s clothing.
-Here are the indications I noticed in the film, indications that Lili is not a hidden identity but more a dissociated self.
+Horatia Harrod, in her December 8, 2015 piece in The Telegraph, “The Tragic True Story Behind The Danish Girl”, points to Einer’s struggle from her research.
+He sometimes felt there were two people in his body, each fighting for supremacy.
+I could see this struggle at various moments in The Danish Girl after Einar’s continues to dress in women’s clothing.
+Examples follow that show Lili is not a hidden identity but more a dissociated self.

-In one scene, following Gerda’s playful engagement with Einar in what she thinks is just the game of cross dressing, he tells her: “There was a moment it wasn’t me, it was just Lili.”
-Gerda panics, trying to make him stop: “Lili doesn’t exist, we made her up.”
-Einar almost immediately gets a headache, the classic sign of a dissociated part of the self, emerging.
-He once again becomes Lili, going to the ballet studio of a friend to dance in a ballerina’s costume.
-He’s on the surface a man, with a young girl living inside him.
+Gerda playfully engages Einar in what she thinks is just the game of cross-dressing.
+But she panics when he tells her: “There was a moment it wasn’t me, it was just Lili.”
+Gerda tries to make him stop: “Lili doesn’t exist, we made her up.”
+Einar gets a headache, a classic sign of a dissociated self, trying to emerge.
+Sure enough, he becomes Lili, going off to the ballet studio of a friend to dance in a ballerina’s costume.
+On the surface, Einer’s a man, but a young girl lives inside him.

-In another scene, Gerda pleads with Lili: “I need my husband.
+Gerda pleads with Lili, in another scene: “I need my husband.
 I need to hold him.
 Can’t you please get him for me?
 Can’t you at least try?”
 Lili refuses.
-As I watched the film, I could see that Lili had now completely taken over Einar, as if there was a threat in letting him exist at all.
-I couldn’t help but think of how similar this is to the treatment of dissociative disorders, when another personality blocks out the others.
-What has happened to any residue of Einar?
-And, why is none allowed to exist?
+She has now completely taken over.
+Letting Einer exist at all poses a threat and Lili blocks him out, stopping his emergence.
+What has happened to Einar?
+And, why is no part of him allowed to exist?

 Challenges To Living A Full And Real Self

-Einar Wegener’s transition to Lili Elbe was a valiant attempt to live a true self in a time of misunderstanding, misdiagnosis, and hostility.
+Einer did his best to become Lili.
+And, he couldn’t have without the sensitive acceptance of his wife, Gerda Wegener.
+She stepped in where a psychoanalyst was not.
+Gerda had an intuitive capacity to accept the various aspects of Einar’s identity, including the feelings involved.
+Transitioning to Lili Elbe was a valiant attempt to live a true self in a time of misunderstanding, misdiagnosis, and hostility.
 But, was it a whole self she managed to live?
 It’s not my place to speak to the particular form and expression of Lili Elbe’s feminine desires.
 Those are personal choices.
-I can say, though, that I felt saddened the artistic talent of Einar was actively rejected, as if it was a threat, and couldn’t be integrated into her life as Lili.
+I can say, though, that I felt saddened that Einar’s artistic talent was actively rejected.
+Was that talent a threat?
+The work of integration, then, hadn’t been done.

-In order to satisfy his longings to be female, did Einar have to reject everything he’d ever been, including his art?
-Was Lili afraid that Einar could threaten to take over?
-I’m in no way discounting the importance of living the person Einar Wegener truly was.
-For Einar and any transsexual, it’s critical to find who that is, and Lili Elbe had the chance to do so before her tragic death.
-Yet, I wonder whether, without the therapeutic help she needed, the struggle between the two identities was still active.
+Was Lili afraid that Einar threatened to take over if his art remained alive?
+This question doesn’t discount the importance of living the person Einar Wegener was.
+Finding out who you are is critical.
+For Einar and any transsexual.
+Lili Elbe had the chance to do so before her tragic death.
+Yet, without the therapeutic help she needed, Lili lived in an active struggle between her two identities.

-My questions have nothing to do with gender.
-They have to do with how to help anyone – transgender, gay, or straight – bring together rejected parts of a self.
-It was important and courageous for Lili to be Lili.
-Yet, a life should never be lived, as the film ends, with barren trees or even a partly barren self, depleted by fear of feelings and memories that seem to pose a threat.
+My question has nothing to do with gender.
+It has to do with what it means to live a complete self.
+And also how to help anyone transgender, gay, or straight bring together rejected parts of a self.
+Lili had the courage to be Lili.
+That was a major feat during the period she lived.
+Yet, life should never be lived, as the film ends, with barren trees or even a partly barren self.
+A self depleted by fear that old unintegrated feelings and memories pose a threat.